Kailua-Kona, Hawaii: Media

 Kailua-Kona is served by television station KLEI and by the newspaper West Hawaii Today, which is owned by Canadian publisher Black Press Media (Black Press Group Ltd.)—also known simply as Black Press—whose headquarters are in Surrey, British Columbia, Canada.

 Education

 The Hawaii Department of Education operates public schools.
 Kealakehe Elementary School, Kahakai Elementary School, Kealakehe Intermediate School, and Kealakehe High School are in the Kailua CDP.

+The Hawaii State Public Library System operates the Kailua-Kona Library.

-The University of the Nations, a Youth With A Mission training center, is located in Kailua-Kona.
+The University of the Nations, a Youth With A Mission training center, is in Kailua-Kona.

+Transportation

+Kona International Airport is the area airport.